Shot in The Dark

 “There is a sniper out there,” the paramedics stated matter of factly as they wheeled our patient into the trauma bay.
 “This is Jose, he is 25 years old, he was walking to the store this evening when he heard a loud ‘pop’, and felt a sting on the ...

-Thank You Eye on DNA for Grand Rounds at the Beach
+Thank You .Parallel Universes. for Grand Rounds 3.50

 Editor's Note: Healthline blogger and Stanford University emergency medicine instructor Dr. Anil Menon is in Haiti to help with the global effort to provide medical care in the wake of the January 12 earthquake.
 Because communication outlets are l...